kierke-gaard/redekunst/README.md

 Figwheel will automatically push cljs changes to the browser.
 Wait a bit, then browse to [http://localhost:3448](http://localhost:3448).

-OR in a injected repl
+OR in an injected repl
 ```
-start-figwheel!
+(fullstack.dev-server/start-dev)
 ```
-or in this project execute the function ```fullstack.server/start-dev```

 ### Run tests:

 Install karma and headless chrome
 ```
 npm install -g karma-cli
 npm install karma karma-cljs-test karma-chrome-launcher --save-dev